 Once you get the hang of things, this city is enchanting and full of places to discover.
-I’ve already been (and possibly gotten lost at one point) so in this post, I’ll pass on my hard-learned wisdom for getting around.
+I enjoyed 3 days in Dublin on my visit.
+In this post, I’ll pass on some hard earned wisdom (and by that, I mean misjudged “walking distance”) for getting around.
 You can focus on taking in the sights!

-These tips will take you deep in to the city centre and far out to surrounding areas, and save you time and money!
+These Dublin travel tips will take you deep in to the city centre and far out to surrounding areas, and save you time and money!

 - Navigating the Streets of Dublin